A webcomic run by StrangelyKatie about a girl named Wendy and the city she lives in.

 ahh thanks so much!!
 I hope I’ll be able to get back on schedule soon

 robo-bird said: Just kinda wondering is Ink deaf or can he just cannot speak?

 just mute! he can hear totally fine.

 Anonymous said: why do some demons have hair that's divided by their horns and some don't?

 much like people, they just have differing hairlines! there’s no real rhyme or reason to it besides genetics

-Anonymous asked: Basically painting your skin black for any reason is a big no-no..
+Anonymous said: Basically painting your skin black for any reason is a big no-no..
 When kids dress up as a black cat for halloween they don't paint their skin black, they do the features and people know whats up.
 I think cosplayers could do a mask or do something like Jawas from star wars.

 that’s pretty much what I thought! thank you for the input and suggestions! :>